ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

 [root@ssh ~]#
 ```

-Then confirm that the VG shows the right total size:
+Then confirm that the volume group (VG) shows the right total size:

 ```bash
 [root@ssh ~]# vgs